OhMyGuus/I-Still-Dont-Care-About-Cookies/README.md

 - [All other contributors](https://github.com/OhMyGuus/I-Still-Dont-Care-About-Cookies/graphs/contributors) (Thanks!)
 - [Daniel Kladnik](https://www.linkedin.com/in/dkladnik) - Developer of original extension
 - Everyone who reported a website.

+## Thanks to all contributors

+We would like to extend our gratitude to all the contributors, translators, and everyone who has helped make this extension possible.
+Your efforts and support are highly appreciated, and we could not have done it without you.
+Thank you!

 ## License